eWaterCycle/projects/book/thesis_projects/BSc/2023_Q4_GeltSteiger_CEG/BSc_GeltSteiger.md

-# Impact van klimaatverandering op de scheepvaart op de Rijn - Gelt Steiger
+# Impact of climate change on shipping on the Rhine (Dutch report) - Gelt Steiger

 ## Samenvatting